 Well, reader, welcome to Taiwanese websites.
 They are always this confusing.
 Hence why I have to write guides like this.

 If you see a screen like this with QR code, your seat is reserved.
 Ignore the word “Paid”.
-Because we selected 現場付款 (pay on site) on the last page (it was the only option), we will be paying at the station.
+Because we selected 現場付款 (pay on site) on the last page (it was the only option), we will be paying on the bus.

 You will also receive an email at this time which contains the same information and QR code.
 Your seat is booked!
 You won’t know your seat number until you get to the station.